vsjha18/nsetools/README.md

 * Getting list of top gainers.
 * Helper APIs to check whether a given stock code or index code is correct.
 * Getting list of all indices and stocks.
-* Cent percent unittest coverage.
+* Cent percent unit test coverage.

 Dependencies
 =============
 To keep it simple and supported on most of the platforms, it uses only core python libraries, hence there are no external dependencies.
-It can be used out of box and absolutely not set up is required except an internet connection.
+It can be used out of the box and absolutely no set up is required except an internet connection.

 Detailed Documenation
 =====================